Questions & Answers About JDinteractive

-The majority of JDinteractive courses are online classes that combine self-paced class sessions with live class sessions.
+The majority of JDi courses are online classes that combine self-paced and live class sessions.
 A list of courses can be found here.

 How do online courses work?

-Each online course consists of both self-paced class sessions and live class sessions.
+Most online courses consist of both self-paced class sessions and live class sessions.
 Self-paced sessions are taught by College of Law faculty and combine lectures, demonstrations, case studies, and a wide variety of interactive exercises.
 Live class sessions are also taught by College of Law faculty.
 Live class sessions take advantage of videoconferencing technology to allow professors and students to teach and learn in real time just as they do on campus.
 Many professors conduct live sessions using the Socratic dialogue method, or a modified version of the method, just as in the College of Law’s residential program.

 What are residential courses?
 When are they held?